 Key Regions: West Singhbhum, East Singhbhum, and Ranchi districts.

-Major Mines: Ghatkuri Iron Ore Mines and Barajamda area are prominent mining hubs.
+Major Mines: Ghatkuri Iron Ore Mines and the Barajamda area are prominent mining hubs.

-Ore Quality: Known for high-grade hematite ore, essential for steel manufacturing.
+Ore Quality: Known for its high-grade hematite ore, it is essential for steel manufacturing.

 Economic Role: Supports India’s steel industry and contributes to exports.

-Mining Entities: Includes operations by private companies and government organizations.
+Mining Entities: These entities include operations by private companies and government organizations.

 Iron Ore in Karnataka